A SIMPLE GUIDE FORTroubleshooting

 Check the Electrical Service

-• Service Connection: Inspect the service mast, meter base, and service panel for any signs of damage or wear.
-Loose service conductors can cause flickering throughout the house.
+• Service Connection: Check the service mast, meter base and service panel for damage and wear.
+Loose service conductors create flickering throughout the home.

 Step 6: